 Prior to hiring a personal injury attorney, you want to be certain that the legal team has experience in litigation and trial matters.
 As evident, your rights to privacy may need to be protected.

-The Law Offices of Edward A. Smith has represented victims of personal injury in California since 1982.
+The Edward A Smith Law Offices has represented victims of personal injury in California since 1982.
 Our office is conveniently located in Sacramento.
 We have successfully resolved many multi-million dollar claims and would be happy to answer any questions you may have regarding a potential claim.
 We can be reached via telephone at (800) 404-5400 or (916) 921-6400.
 You can find out more about our office by looking either Yelp or on Avvo, an attorney rating site.